 Sunday, May 3, 2015

 Okay, Earlier I mentioned that Belgian beers don’t tend to give you a hangover.
 Well, they do if you have three big nights in a row and get woken by an enormous Middle-Eastern food market outside your hotel early in the morning.
-We decided to check it out, but this thing was huge.
+We went down to check it out, but this thing was huge.
 Instead, we decided to head up to Aksum for a coffee and discovered another market on the way, this time it was second-hand paraphernalia and you could buy anything here.
 It sounds like a metaphor, but we actually saw a man buying a kitchen sink on impulse!
-It was drizzling and cold all day, thus we couldn’t really enjoy the market, so we went and picked up all the stuff we wanted to buy before we left.
-This included heading down to the Taschen store, buying a Mark Ryden book that I wanted that must have weighed close to 10 kg.
-(22 lb.) and carrying it around all day with a throbbing headache.
+It was drizzling and cold all day, thus we couldn’t really enjoy the market, so we went around town and picked up all the stuff we wanted before we left.
+This included heading down to the Taschen store, buying a Mark Ryden book that must have weighed close to 10 kg.
+(22 lb.), and carrying it around all day with a throbbing headache.

 Eventually, we started to feel a little better and it was time to check out of our hotel and embark on the next stage of this trip.
-We had had plenty of beer, mussels and chocolate, saw Tintin everywhere, but our only encounter with Jean-Claude Van Damme was tiny picture of him holding a puppy in the lobby of our hotel.
+We had had plenty of beer, mussels, and chocolate, had seen Tintin everywhere, but our only encounter with Jean-Claude Van Damme was a tiny picture of him holding a puppy in the lobby of our hotel.
 Now, it was time to return to Germany and get back to work.

 There are a couple of final things I’d like to mention about our time in Belgium.
 The first is that I have brought up how beautiful Brussels is, so here are some highlights: